Patricio Gonzalez Vivo

 Patricio Gonzalez Vivo (Buenos Aires, 1982) is a multidisciplinary artist whose practice spans traditional and digital media.
-Now based in the United States, he explores awareness, perception, and self-discovery through motifs such as celestial bodies, esoteric symbolism, temporal systems, and cartographic forms.
+Now based in the United States, he works artifacts of self-knowledge and awareness, such as instruments of perceptions, tools for expression and symbolic systems.
 His work weaves together the poetic and the procedural, revealing hidden structures behind the ways we measure and make sense of the world.

 Patricio’s work has been exhibited and presented at EYEO, Resonate, GROW, FILE, Espacio Fundación Telefónica, BrightMoments, FlyingTokyo, DotDotDot and FASE.
 He has spoken about his practice at institutions including the MIT Media Lab, Carnegie Mellon University, Frank-Ratche Studio for Creative Inquiry and Politecnico di Milano.
-He has taught at Parsons School of Design (his alma mater, in the MFA Design & Technology program), ITP NYU, SFPC (School for Poetic Computation), and the Instituto Universitario Nacional de Arte in Argentina.
+He has taught at Parsons School of Design, ITP NYU, SFPC (School for Poetic Computation), and the Instituto Universitario Nacional de Arte in Argentina.
 His work has been featured in Wired, Gizmodo, The Atlantic, and Fast Company.

 Collect | Contact